Mending the Big-Data Missing Information: Preliminaries

 \subsection{Geometric and Probabilistic definitions.}

 Let $\mathbf{P}=\left\{P_1,P_2,...,P_n\right\}$ be the set of $n$ random flats that we want to cluster.
-For simplicity, we consider the situation where all of them are of dimension $k$, where $k$ is taken to be the greatest dimension of any flat at $P$.
+For the sake of simplicity, we consider the situation where all of them are of dimension $k$, where $k$ is taken to be the greatest dimension of any flat in $P$.
 Hence, every flat $P$ is represented by a set of $d-k$ linear equations, each with $d$ variables.
-Alternatively, we can represent any $k$-flat using parametric notation, such that $P$ is given by a set of $d$ linear equations, each with $d-k$ variables.
+Alternatively, we can represent any $k$-flat using a parametric notation, such that $P$ is given by a set of $d$ linear equations, each with $d-k$ variables.

-Call the $j$th coordinate \textit{trivial} when there is no flat with fixed $j$th coordinate.
-We can assume that \textit{no} coordinate is trivial, since, otherwise, simply removing this coordinate from all flats will decrease $k$ and $d$ by $1$, while not affecting the clustering cost.
+When there is no flat with a fixed $i$th coordinate, we will call the $i$th coordinate \textit{trivial}.
+We can assume that \textit{no} coordinate is trivial, since otherwise, simply removing this coordinate from all flats will decrease $k$ and $d$ by $1$, while not affecting the clustering cost.